International Socialism

 Revolutionary pressures in Nigeria

-Posted on 19th December 2020 by Richard Donnelly
+Posted on 19th December 2020 by International Socialism

 For several weeks in October 2020, tens of thousands of people took to the streets of Nigeria to protest against police brutality.
 The protests came after news circulated that the federal Special Anti-Robbery Squad (SARS) had killed a young man… Continue Reading →